Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 • It can be eaten cold or toasted.

-• Dunk it in your favorite sauce or olive oil.
+• Dunk it in your favorite pizza sauce or olive oil.

-• Wheat and Bread Flours – A mix of these two flours offers a hearty texture and additional nutrients.
+• Whole Wheat and Bread Flours – A mix of whole wheat and bread flour offers a hearty texture with added nutrients.

-• Active Dry Yeast – Makes the focaccia rise and become fluffy.
+• Active Dry Yeast – Makes the focaccia dough rise and get nice and fluffy.

-• Sugar – Feeds the yeast and helps to activate it.
+• Sugar – Feeds the yeast and helps it activate.

-Combine the water, yeast, and sugar in a small bowl.
-Stir together and let the mixture sit for 10-15 minutes or until yeast is bubbly and frothy.
+1. Combine the water, yeast, and sugar in a small bowl.
+Stir together and let the mixture sit for 10-15 minutes or until the yeast is bubbly and frothy.

 Mix and Knead the Dough